leela-zero/leela-zero/README.md

 * Convolutional layers have 2 weight rows:
     1) convolution weights
     2) channel biases
-* Batchnorm layers have 3 weight rows:
+* Batchnorm layers have 2 weight rows:
     1) batchnorm means
     2) batchnorm variances
-    3) a single 0 (this is an nv-caffe oddity)
 * Innerproduct (fully connected) layers have 2 weight rows:
-    1) weights
+    1) layer weights
     2) output biases

 You might note there are 18 inputs instead of 17 as in the paper.
 The original